digital-farms/MicroCast/for user/README.md

 A: No, all posts are public.

 **Q: How many posts can I see?**
-A: Up to 50 latest posts in feed.
+A: Up to 50 posts per section.

+**Q: Why does my position reset after I refresh?**
+A: Press **R** to refresh (resets position).
+Liking a post updates feed but keeps your position!

+**Q: What is Total Likes in YOU section?**
+A: Total Likes = all likes you've received across all your posts (all-time).

+**Q: Can I see who liked my posts?**
+A: No, only the total count is shown.

 **Q: Can I use emojis?**
 A: No, only English letters and symbols work.